Liverpool back to winning ways at Anfield

+Liverpool reduced the arrears on Manchester United to four points with a 2-0 home win over Sunderland.
 Two second half goals proved decisive as the Reds are now third in the Premiership behind Chelsea on goal difference.

 David Ngog side footed home early in the first half giving the home side a timely boost.